konfuzio-ai/konfuzio-sdk/docs/sdk/examples/evaluation/index.md

 ```

 The class compares each pair of Pages.
 If a Page is labeled as first and the model also predicted it as first, it is
-considered a true positive.
+considered a True Positive.
 If a Page is labeled as first but the model predicted it as non-first, it is considered a
-false negative.
-If a Page is labeled as non-first but the model predicted it as first, it is considered a false
+False Negative.
+If a Page is labeled as non-first but the model predicted it as first, it is considered a False
-positive.
-If a Page is labeled as non-first and the model also predicted it as non-first, it is considered a true
+Positive.
+If a Page is labeled as non-first and the model also predicted it as non-first, it is considered a True
-negative.
+Negative.

 |  | predicted correctly | predicted incorrectly |
 | ------ | ------ | ------ |